pterodactyl-installer/website/docs/terminology/terminology.md

 **Node** — A node is a physical machine that runs an instance of Wings.

-**Wings** — A service which interfaces with Docker and the Panel to provide secure access for controlling servers via the Panel.
+**Wings** — A service that interfaces with Docker and the Panel to provide secure access for controlling servers via the Panel.

 **Server** — In this case, a server refers to a running instance that is created by the panel.
 These servers are